Tucci-net/cable-ratt/README.md

 ## Overview

-Cable Ratt is a [SaaS product category] dashboard that helps [target user] do [core value prop].
+Cable Ratt is an AV dashboard that would help AV programmers understand systems and signal flow better via product notation and documentation.
+Cable ratt acts as a tool to commune between such.
 Built for teams that need multi-tenant access, role-based permissions, and enterprise-grade reliability out of the box.

 ## Tech Stack